Travelling by bus is already a really green way to travel!

 Working in partnership with Nottingham City Council, Scania, Alexander Dennis and Roadgas, with part funding from OLEV (Office of Low Emission vehicles), we’re running the largest fleet of bio-gas double deck buses in the world!

 Launched in 2017, these super environmentally friendly bio-gas buses reduce CO2 emissions by up to 84%* compared to an equivalent brand new diesel double deck bus.

 185 Nottingham City Transport diesel buses have been retrofitted with technology that has seen the fleet’s tailpipe emissions reduce by 90%.

 Nottingham City Council secured £2.6m funding in 2018 from DEFRA’s Clean Bus Technology Fund, with a further successful bid by Nottinghamshire County Council bringing the total to over £3m.

 Retrofitting diesel vehicles involves fitting a new tank and making alterations to the exhaust.

 Baumot’s technology removes Nitrogen Oxide (NOx) and particulate (PM) emissions from vehicles.
 NOx and PM air pollutions cause a large number of premature deaths which can be prevented with Baumot’s BNOx system, where NOx emissions are reduced by 90%.

-The first bus to be fitted with this technology was launched in June 2018 and is shown below.
+The first bus to be fitted with this technology was launched in June 2018 and is shown below, with all buses fitted by Christmas 2019.
 Read more here.